Building the package#

 task

-The build will be in build/clp-package and defaults to using the storage engine for clp-text.
+The build will be in build/clp-package and defaults to using the storage and query engines for clp-json.

 Note

-The task command runs task docker-images:package under the hood.
+The task command runs task package under the hood.
 In addition to the build, a Docker image named clp-package:dev-<user>-<unique-id> will also be created.

 Note

 The package includes a docker-compose.yaml file that can be used to deploy CLP using Docker Compose.
-If you want to manually deploy with Docker Compose instead of using the package scripts, see the Docker Compose design for more information.
+If you want to manually deploy with Docker Compose instead of using the package scripts, see the Deployment orchestration design doc for more information.

-To build a releasable tar of either flavour, run:
+To build a releasable tar of either flavor, run:

 Cleanup#